How to Drain a Radiator

 Preperation

-The first and one of the most important steps is to make sure that your heating is switched off and the radiator is cool.
-Otherwise you might scald yourself with very hot water.
+The first, and most important, step is to make sure that your heating is switched off and the radiator is cool.
+Otherwise, you might scald yourself with very hot water.

 With the heating off and the radiator cool, you can start to prepare the surrounding space to avoid any water spillages or damage.